ememuo/angellm25/README.md

 - 👋 Hi, I’m @angellm25
 - 👀 I’m interested in a lot of things
-- 🌱 I’m currently learning Cloud Engineering
+- 🌱 Studying Computer Engineering
 - 📫 You can reach me at angelememuo@gmail.com

 <!---